Ruzovej/cxxet/README.md

 ## Examples

 [Examples are here](examples/README.md).
 They should sufficiently demonstrate how to use `cxxet` in your code.
-By the way, they are also used for testing `cxxet` itself, so they surely represent its capabilities.
+By the way, they are also used for testing `cxxet` itself, so they assure that it works as ~~intended~~ the tests require!

 ## License